emacs-mirror/emacs/mps/manual/source/bib.rst

 ..
 [LH83] Henry Lieberman, Carl Hewitt.
 1983.
 "A real-time garbage collector based on the lifetimes of objects".

 ..
-[MCCARTHY60] J. McCarthy.
+[MCCARTHY60] John McCarthy.
 1960.
 "Recursive Functions of Symbolic Expressions and Their Computation by Machine".

+..
+[MCCARTHY79] John McCarthy.
+1979.
+"History of Lisp".
+In *History of programming languages I*, pp. 173–185.
+ACM.

 ..
 [MM59] J. McCarthy, M. L. Minsky.
 1959.
 "Artificial Intelligence, Quarterly Progress Report no. 53".